sumedhaKl/student-2/_posts/2023-12-13-UndecidableProblems.md

 ### Emptiness Problem for Turing Machines
 What does the Emptiness Problem for Turing Machines aim to determine?

-A) It checks whether a Turing machine can recognize an empty language.
+--> A) It checks whether a Turing machine can recognize an empty language.
+Explanation: The Emptiness Problem aims to determine if a Turing Machine recognizes all the strings in a language.
+It is undecidable because Turing machine cannot halt on all inputs because inputs are infinite.

 B) This problem is concerned with finding the smallest Turing machine.